 Whatever your reason, a clean install of macOS might solve a lot of problems.

-However, things have changed in recent years that mean that a clean install may not be necessary, so we will start by explaining why you might not need to do a clean install on your Mac.
+However, changes in recent years may mean that a clean install is not necessary, so we will start by explaining why you might not need to do a clean install on your Mac.